Elisabeth Bumiller

-Elisabeth Bumiller (born May 15, 1956) is an American author and journalist who is the Washington bureau chief for The New York Times.
+Elisabeth Bumiller (born May 15, 1956) is an American author and journalist who served as the Washington bureau chief for The New York Times from September 2015 until November 2024.

 Early life and education

-Bumiller was born in Aalborg, Denmark, to a Danish mother, Gunhild Bumiller Rose and an American father, Theodore R. Bumiller.
+Bumiller was born in Aalborg, Denmark to a Danish mother, Gunhild Bumiller Rose, and an American father, Theodore R. Bumiller.
 Her mother was a nurse and her father an adventure-film photographer and producer.
 The family moved to Cincinnati, Ohio, when she was three years old.
 Bumiller attended Walnut Hills High School, where she reported for the school newspaper, the Walnut Hills Chatterbox.
 She graduated in 1974.

 Bumiller then attended Northwestern University as an undergraduate in the Medill School of Journalism, graduating in 1977.
 She wrote for the Daily Northwestern.
 She received a master's degree from the Columbia University Graduate School of Journalism in 1979.